Changing socio-spatial inequalities: population change and the lived experience of inequality in urban South Africa

 The focus group recordings have been transcribed, and (when necessary) translated into English.
-The transcripts are currently being analysed by the research team, using the Nvivo software.
-The transcripts will be prepared for submission to the UK Data Archive at the end of the project.
+The transcripts have been analysed by the research team, using the Nvivo software.
+Download the Report here.

 SURVEYING PEOPLE’S EXPERIENCES OF INEQUALITY AND THEIR ATTITUDES TO INEQUALITY (THEME 3)

 The aim in Theme 3 was to design a new module of questions on people’s lived experiences of inequality which was fielded in the 2017 round of the South African Social Attitudes Survey (SASAS).
 These survey questions were designed to generate new insights into people’s attitudes to inequality, including the processes through which people experience inequality and the extent to which people’s experiences of inequality subsequently shapes their life choices.

 A range of relevant inequality-related questions have already been included in different rounds of SASAS over the past decade.
 In particular, the 2009 round of SASAS contained the ISSP module on inequality.
 (The earlier ESRC/NRF Pathfinder project interrogated the 2009 round of SASAS to examine attitudes towards inequality and the government’s responsibility for redress and found a strong consensus across the population that inequality in South Africa was too high and that the government had a responsibility to reduce inequality by redistributing income from those with high incomes to those with low incomes.)